Palestinian Red Lentil and Squash Soup (Shorabit Jarjir)

-Protein-rich red lentils and hearty butternut squash are transformed into a smooth fragrant soup; served with flatbread, it’s perfect as a simple main course.
-This recipe first appeared in the iPad edition of our December 2013 issue with the article Heart of Palestine.
+Protein-rich red lentils and hearty butternut squash are transformed into a silky soup; served with flatbread, it’s a simple and comforting main course.
+Check out all of our soup recipes here.

 - 4 cloves garlic, finely chopped